-Ashab al-Kahf is the first and best-known of the facade groups used by Iran-backed militias to selectively conceal their involvement in operations.
-Ashab al-Kahf historically has a strong connection to Asaib Ahl al-Haq.
+The first and best-known of the facade groups that Iran-backed militias use to conceal their involvement in operations, Ashab al-Kahf has a particularly strong connection to Asaib Ahl al-Haq.

 History and objectives:

-AK is the oldest of the current facade groups, having first appeared in 2019.
-It is also been continually active for the longest period of time, having operated throughout 2020 to the present.
-Among Iraqis, AK is among the best-known militia facade groups, and its name is sometimes used as shorthand for new militia groups.
+AK is the oldest of the current militia facade groups, first appearing in 2019 and remaining continually active ever since.
+Among Iraqis, it is one of the best-known facade groups, and its name is sometimes used as shorthand for new militia groups.

-AK claims attacks carried out by fasail.
-It has claimed IED attacks on convoys since March 2020, and has also claimed at least one rocket attack on the U.S. embassy (November 17, 2020).
+AK claims responsibility for attacks carried out by fasail (armed groups).
+It has claimed improvised explosive device attacks on convoys since March 2020, and at least one rocket attack on the U.S. embassy (November 17, 2020).

-On December 25, 2021, Ashab al-Kahf joined the fierce media campaign to release an imprisoned AAH operator, releasing statements confirming their readiness to take to the streets on Qais al-Khazali’s order.
+On December 25, 2020, AK joined the fierce media campaign to release an imprisoned AAH operator, issuing statements confirming its readiness to take to the streets if so ordered by the AAH leadership.

-In December and early January, affiliated media accounts launched thinly veil criticism of KH militia strategy.
-On or around January 6, 2021, this rift healed.
-Around that time, AK changed its logo to an image closer in style to other muqawama.
+In December 2020 and early January 2021, affiliated media accounts issued thinly veiled criticisms of KH's militia strategy.
+This rift seemed to close around January 6.
+Meanwhile, AK changed its logo to an image closer in style to other muqawama (resistance) groups.

-AK also claimed rocket attacks on Turkish forces in Northern Iraq on February 15, 2021.
+AK claimed rocket attacks on Turkish forces in northern Iraq on February 15, 2021.

-Preponderance of evidence shows AK to be an Asaib Ahl al-Haq affiliate.
+The preponderance of the evidence shows AK to be an affiliate of Asaib Ahl al-Haq.
 This is based on:

-Locations of claimed attacks, close to AAH areas of control.
+The fact that claimed AK attacks are close to AAH areas of control.

-Sabereen News.
-Sabereen appears to post some AK claims and statements on behalf of the group.
+Sabereen News appears to post some AK claims and statements on the group's behalf.

-Usbat al-Thaireen.
-During the spring and summer of 2020, AK and UT appeared to have a close and complimentary relationship as the two primary facade groups claiming responsibility for attacks on the coalition while disseminating muqawama propaganda.
+During spring and summer 2020, AK and Usbat al-Thaireen appeared to have a close and complementary relationship as the two primary facade groups claiming responsibility for attacks on the coalition while disseminating muqawama propaganda.

 AK operates its own media channels on Telegram and Twitter.

-AK may directly control roadside bombing and rocket crews, probably drawn from AAH networks, or it may simply be a media operation.
+AK may directly control roadside bombing and rocket crews drawn from AAH networks, or it may strictly be a media operation.